alexwlchan/alexwlchan.net/src/_drafts/swift-bird-animation.md

 I tried it, and that does work!
 But I can think of some good reasons why it's not what's used for the animation on Swift.org.

-The timing of `setTimeout()` and `setInterval()` isn't guaranteed -- the browser may [delay longer than expected][unexpected_delays] if the system is under load or you'll updating too often.
+The timing of `setTimeout()` and `setInterval()` isn't guaranteed -- the browser may [delay longer than expected][unexpected_delays] if the system is under load or you're updating too often.
 That could make the animation jerky or stuttery.
-Even if the delays fire correctly, it could still look a bit jerky -- you're stepping between a series of discrete frames, rather than smoothly animating a shape.
+Even if the delays fire correctly, it could still look a bit janky -- you're stepping between a series of discrete frames, rather than smoothly animating a shape.
-If there's too much of a change between each frame, it could still look strange.
+If there's too much of a change between each frame, it would ruin the illusion.

 Swift.org is using Julian Garnier's [Anime.js animation library][anime_js].
-Under the hood, this library uses web technologies I've only heard of to create animations, like [`requestAnimationFrame()`][requestAnimationFrame] and [hardware acceleration].
+Under the hood, this library uses web technologies like [`requestAnimationFrame()`][requestAnimationFrame] and [hardware acceleration] -- stuff I've heard of, but never used.
-I assume these browser features are better optimised for doing smooth and efficient animations -- for example, they must sync to the screen refresh rate, only drawing frames as necessary, whereas using `setInterval()` might draw lots of unused frames and waste CPU.
+I assume these browser features are optimised for doing smooth and efficient animations -- for example, they must sync to the screen refresh rate, only drawing frames as necessary, whereas using `setInterval()` might draw lots of unused frames and waste CPU.

 Anime.js has a lot of different options, but the way Swift.org uses it is fairly straightforward.